So, you want to learn about guns….

 Most of the Ruger 10/22 rifles are in the $250-$400 range.
 It really just depends on how tacti-cool you want to be.
-For the most part all of them are the same rifle; barrel, trigger, stock… All similar.
+For the most part, all of them are the same rifle; barrel, trigger, stock… All similar.

 The Remington 783 rifle is based on one of the most popular rifles Remington makes; the Remington 700 ($700).
 Remington rifles are known for their quality bolt action.
-A bolt action rifle is about as simple as it gets when it comes to rifles, and is great for learning how to shoot a rifle.
+A bolt action rifle is about as simple as it gets when it comes to rifles and is great for learning how to shoot a rifle.

-The main difference between the Remington 783 and the 700 series, is some of the parts are downgraded a bit.
+The main difference between the Remington 783 and the 700 series, are some of the parts are downgraded a bit.
 This doesn’t compromise the function of the gun, but you do lose a few features.
 Fortunately, the features aren’t something you’ll miss if you’re looking for a starting rifle…and the savings more than make up for it.

 It comes in a wide variety of calibers so you can get the right one for the game that you’re hunting, and it can reliably punch paper or hit any target that’s normally reachable with the round you’ve chosen…provided you’ve chosen the right scope.

-Another nice thing, is because it’s more cost-effective than some rifles, you can buy multiples.
+Another nice thing is because it’s more cost-effective than some rifles, you can buy multiples.
 Instead of trying to figure out which caliber rifle will work best in multiple scenarios, by two different rifles with two different calibers you can hunt deer with one, and smaller game with another.